Introduction

 Complications

-Complications of sea snake envenomation can include muscle necrosis and myoglobinuria due to phospholipase A. If significant muscle breakdown occurs, the resultant myoglobinuria can lead to elevated creatinine levels and kidney damage.
-If antivenin is not administered promptly, significant morbidity up to and including death from drowning or respiratory failure can occur.
+Complications of sea snake envenomation include muscle necrosis and myoglobinuria secondary to phospholipase A-induced myotoxicity.
+Extensive muscle breakdown may result in elevated serum creatinine levels and acute kidney injury.
+Severe morbidity may occur without prompt antivenom administration, including death from respiratory failure or drowning.

 Consultations